nickyhajal/world-domination-summit/_content/portland-experience.md

 ### There’s An Artist in All of Us

-Portland has become known not only for it’s entrepreneurial spirit, but also for it’s large focus on arts, crafts, and creativity.
+Portland has become known not only for its entrepreneurial spirit, but also for its large focus on arts, crafts, and creativity.

 As such we want to give you an opportunity to create something yourself.
 We’ve partnered with a few local craft organizations and will be giving you a chance to make a variety of items in the spirit of “community, adventure, and service.”